Codeology/LessonPlans/Spring2017/Week1/answer-firstUniqueCharacterinString.md

 each character in the input string, and then interate once more through the string to find the first character that is unique.

-Here's some sample `Python` code: [firstUniqueCharacterinString.py](./firstUniqueCharacterinString.py)
+Here's some sample Python code: [firstUniqueCharacterInString.py](./firstUniqueCharacterInString.py)

 #### (Bonus)